-One example of a password manager with a track record of active development is 1Password, which has promptly issued security patches, and quickly pushes new features to adapt to new hardware, such as fingerprint readers built into newer desktop devices.
+One example of a password manager with a track record of active development is 1Password, which has promptly issued security patches and pushed new features to adapt to new hardware, such as fingerprint readers, that were built into newer desktop devices.

-Finally, one of the most important things you can do is look for password managers that have undergone, and responded to an independent security audit.
-This just means that security researchers have taken a close, critical look at the code for a piece of software, and published their findings on its safety.
-This allows developers to learn how to improve their software, but also holds them more accountable for creating reliable and safe tools.
+Finally, one of the most important things you can do is look for password managers that have undergone, and responded to, an independent security audit.
+This just means that security researchers have taken a close, critical look at the code for a piece of software and published their findings on its safety.
+This allows developers to learn how to improve their software, and also holds them more accountable for creating reliable and safe tools.

 When choosing a password manager, first turn to your favorite search engine to look for a security audit.
-You can feel more confident in the safety of the software if we find an audit that has been fairly recent — within the last year or two.
+You can feel more confident in the safety of the software if you find an audit that is fairly recent — within the last year or two.

 Ideally, a password manager should also have support for web browser extensions.
 These features provide another great defense against phishing attacks because passwords will only be filled in the correct webpage — and not an imposter page.

 You may be concerned that your password manager will give up your credentials to a fake website.
 But a good password manager will only fill out password forms on the correct website.